Dunera

 Martin Schiessl (27) • GP, PD

 Nazi opponent from Austria, shoemaker, arrested in Liverpool.
-Catholic
+Catholic.
+Died during an escape attempt in Australia.

 Gustav Schindler (31) • PD

-Jewish shipbuilder and broker was not arrested in Lagos/Nigeria until January 1940 (other Germans in Africa were interned immediately after the war began).
+Jewish shipbuilder and broker was arrested in Lagos/Nigeria only in January 1940 (other Germans in Africa were interned immediately after the war began).
+Was married, wife lived in London.
+Applied for British pioneers.

 Jew and Nazi opponent.
-Welder from Teplitz.
+Welder from Teplitz (Austria).
 Had to leave his wife behind in London.
+His brother Franz Josef also survived the sinking of the Arandora Star, but was not deported again.

 Albin (Eugen) Schraml (38) • GP, PD